Student rights and responsibilities

 • Provide feedback regarding our service either directly to staff or through feedback forms/ surveys and/ or other quality improvement processes we may implement.

-You have responsibility to:
+In accessing SASS programs, you have responsibility to:

 • Ensure you arrive on time for scheduled appointments.
 Contact us as soon as possible if you need to change an appointment time or are running late (if you are more than 15 minutes late, we may need to reschedule your appointment).